-The spectrometry data were stored in two databases, one for each phase, and the ground concentrations were calculated following the processing steps.
-A list of the parameters used in these steps, for each phase, is given in Appendix A3.
+The spectrometry data were stored in different databases, one for each sub-region, and the ground concentrations were calculated following the processing steps.
+A list of the parameters used in these steps is given in Appendix A3.

-Subsequently, the two databases were joined into a single database, split in lines and then ground concentrations of the three main natural radio-elements Potassium, Thorium and Uranium and total gamma-ray flux (total count) were gridded using a minimum curvature method with a grid cell size of 50 meters.
+Subsequently, databases of Austvågøya/Hinnøya (B in fig.1), Hinnøya (C in fig.1) and Tjeldøya (D in fig.1) were joined into a single database.
+Then the data were split in lines and ground concentrations of the three main natural radio-elements Potassium, Thorium and Uranium and total gamma-ray flux (total count) were gridded using a minimum curvature method with a grid cell size of 50 meters.
+This cell size is equal to one quarter of the 200m average line spacing.
 In order to remove small line-to-line levelling errors appeared on those grids, the data were micro-levelled as in the case of the magnetic data, and re-gridded with the same grid cell size.
-Finally, a 3x3 convolution filter was applied to smooth the microlevelled grids.
+Finally, a 3x3 convolution filter was applied to smooth the microlevelled concentration grids.

+Grid knitting was also applied to join Nipa data as in the magnetic case.
 A list of the produced maps is shown on Table 7.